 Shortly after the Gadsden Purchase, Charles Trumbull Hayden moved out West and opened a general store near Tucson.
-While traveling to Prescott on busines, Hayden was delayed for several days due to high water at the Salt River.
+While traveling to Prescott on business, Hayden was delayed for several days due to high water at the Salt River.
 Heavy storms frequently flooded the river, making the river dangerous and unpredictable to cross.
 Seeing a need to safely cross the river, Hayden purchased 160 acres of surrounding land in 1870, and opened a mill, a general store, a black smith, and a ferry.

 A railroad was constructed in the late 1800's, but constant flooding destroyed the tracks, and then later destroyed the replacement tracks.